Spencerp34/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+funtional doesn't impact state.
+Mostly logistical stuff.
+Stateful will impact visual data.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+Before the render for WillMount and during the render for WillUpdate.

 3. Define stateful logic.

+Code designed to manipulate state/data.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange, Act, Assert
+Arrange: render & grab the elements we need
+Act: Simulate what the client would do.
+Assert: A definitive test to see if the result displays what it should.